Character Profile Template

 Do you know your character’s relationship with others?
-Friendships and romantic relationships all impact a character’s motivations and focus.
+Friendships and romantic relationships all impact a persona’s motivations and focus.
 Do they have enemies or people that they compete with?
 How do others perceive them?
 Is there anyone that they can turn to for help during difficult times?
 How people interact with those around them gives some of the most important insights into their personalities.

-Jump-start Writer's Block
+Blast Through Writer's Block

-Character Outline Samples
+Character Outline Template Samples

 Creating a Good Character Profile

-Start Building Your Character Bio Now
+Start Building Your Character Bios Now

 If you want more tips and tricks for improving your writing head over to our blog section and learn more best practices!